Konfekt/vim-formatprgs/README.md

 # File Types and Formatters

-Some example file types and their formatters:
+Some example file types and their formatters (without regarding the included fall-back formatters):

+- For JavaScript, Typescript, CSS, YAML, ... files, `prettier` is used as the formatter, whenever available.
+- For Python, `black(-mocchachino)` is used as the default formatter, whenever available, falling back to `ruff format`, `yapf` or `autopep8`.
+- For C(++), Java ... files, `clang-format` is used as the formatter, whenever available.
 - For shell scripts, the `shfmt` tool is used with the following options:

     - `--simplify`: Minify the code.